blender/blender/doc/python_api/rst/info_gotchas_crashes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Data-blocks accessed from ``bpy.data`` are sorted when their name is set.
-Any loop that iterates of a data such as ``bpy.data.objects`` for example, and sets the objects ``name`` must get all items from the iterator first (typically by converting to a list or tuple) to avoid missing some objects and iterating over others multiple times.
+Any loop that iterates over data such as ``bpy.data.objects`` for example, and sets the objects ``name`` must get all items from the iterator first (typically by converting to a list or tuple) to avoid missing some objects and iterating over others multiple times.